microsoft/mdatp-devicecontrol/Removable Storage Access Control Samples/Scenario 6 Block Wirte and Execute but allow specific user access approved USB.md

 ## Mac Policy

-This policy is not supported on Mac because Unsupported Descriptor ID InstancePathId
+This policy is not supported on Mac because Primary ID [CdRomDevices] is not supported on macOS.

 Learn more
 - [Mac device control examples](../Removable%20Storage%20Access%20Control%20Samples/macOS/policy/examples/README.md)